How to remove condensation inside a car

 • Coolant leaks.

-How to stop condensation in my car?
+How do I stop condensation in my car?

 Don’t leave wet items in your car